SilentCicero/meteor-dapp-pricefeed/README.md

   - change `Feed.address` to the new address

-Wait for mining, refresh, then start using the DApp!
+Wait for mining, refresh, enjoy!

 ## <a name="server"></a> Server Deployment